Year of entry 2023

 This program consists of 180 credits of compulsory modules, giving you an extensive and coherent grounding in sustainable agriculture and food production.

 In this module, you will learn about past, current and future challenges for current and future food production.
 This will include understanding the major drivers for change in food and agricultural systems, UK and global food security, and strategies for increased sustainability, resilience and climate adaptation agriculture.
-This module features a combination of lectures and seminars.
+The module features a combination of lectures and fieldwork.

 Learning and teaching

 You’ll experience a wide range of teaching methods including formal lectures, interactive workshops, seminars and tutorials, problem-solving, practical classes and discussions.
 A significant component of the course is delivered via small group sessions.
 You will also undertake an independent research project under the supervision of an expert in the field.
 These teaching methods will provide you with the latest knowledge in a range of inter-related fields, as well as the transferable and technical skills needed to excel in future careers.

 The course is designed to develop your independent thinking, problem-solving, communication skills and practical ability, making you attractive to employers or providing an excellent foundation for further study (eg, PhD).